dawson-do/dawson-do.github.io/_posts/2024-05-26-site-theme.markdown

 Before working on this theme, I had already changed a few things from default Minima---removing the footer, changing the header---but nothing substantial.
 I had ideas for the new theme for a while, but finally found the time and energy recently.

 So one of my favorite TV shows of all time was a Chinese reality series, Youth With You Season 2 (YWY)[^1].
 I really liked the graphic design used throughout the show, and figured it'd be a fun project to adapt it to a website theme.
-I had previously tracked down the design firm's [Behance page](https://www.behance.net/gallery/93881133/YOUTH-WITH-YOU-Season2-2) for a different project (see images below), and the page was, again, an invaluable reference.
+I had previously tracked down the design firm's [YWY Behance page](https://www.behance.net/gallery/93881133/YOUTH-WITH-YOU-Season2-2) for a different project (see images below), and the page was, again, an invaluable reference.

 | ![Youth With You Season 2 logo built in Terraria](/assets/images/site-theme/ywy-terraria.png)|
 |:--:|